screepers/screeps-typescript-starter/docs/in-depth/module-bundling.md

 Bundling your Screeps codebase using module bundlers like [Webpack](https://webpack.js.org/) or [Rollup](https://rollupjs.org/) allows you to improve your Screeps AI development workflow.

-For instance, it allows you to easily include third-party libraries, like [screeps-profiler](https://github.com/screepers/screeps-profiler) and [Traveler](https://github.com/bonzaiferroni/Traveler).
+For instance, it allows you to easily include third-party libraries, like [screeps-profiler](https://github.com/screepers/screeps-profiler).
 Instead of manually copy-pasting these libraries into your code, you can simply install it as an `npm` module:

 ```bash
 npm install screeps-profiler